patconnole/openc2_companion/README.md

 **The "action" field is obviously simple**; it's just one word, and can only be a word from the actions listed in the Language Spec.

 **Target is its own beast**.
+For example,

-For example, how did we know that ipv4_net is a one-value string array?
+### How did we know that ipv4_net is a one-value string array?

 It's actually complicated to figure out.
 Here's how to do it:

 1. Search for examples in any of the OpenC2 specs that use **ipv4_net**.
 2. Can't find any?
 Look in the language spec for its **type**.